jimmjohn/TAUOLA-bbb-25-05-2020/tauola-bbb/docs/theme/README.md

 make
 ```

-The examples are given in the folder `demo-babar` ,  `demo-lfv` ,  `demo-redifine`  folders.
+## Directory tree

+The fortran code of the library is strored in the main directory, some hadronic currents are stored in sub-directories:

+   tauola-bbb/new-currents

+the C++ code is stored in directory:

+   tauola-bbb/tauola-c

+If it would not be used truncated version is stored in:

+   tauola-bbb/tauola-no-c

+See README files of these directories for more details.

+\---

+Other folders contain supplementary libraries allowing standalone run of prepared examples.

+## Examples

+The following examples (sub-directories) are prepared with corresponding README files:

+- tauola-bbb/demo-babar
+- tauola-bbb/demo-lfv
+- tauola-bbb/demo-redefine
+- tauola-bbb/demo-pairs

 You can got to the particular directory and execute the make command and run the program.
 The makefile links the `glibk` library for plotting, `photos` library for the radiative corrections and the `jetset` library for printing the event records in pythia format.

+## Patches for other projects

+There are some patches for installation the code into other projects.
+Again, each sub-directory features its own README

+- tauola-bbb/patch-KK-face
+- tauola-bbb/patch-tauolapp
+- tauola-bbb/patch-babar-validation